tsobe/lobiani/README.md

 - As a customer I want to browse through the list of all available products so that I can get some idea about what's available for sale
 - As a customer I want to search a particular product(s) by name or description so that I can filter out irrelevant items
 - As a customer I want to see the details of the particular product so that I can get more information
-- As a customer I want to add product to the cart so that I can purchase it later
+- As a customer I want to add the product to the cart so that I can purchase it later
 - As a customer I want to remove possibly mistakenly added product from the cart so that I can select a better option
 - As a customer I want to proceed to payment so that I can see the summary before I actually pay
 - As a customer I want to cancel the purchase if I changed my mind